2017-usfca-biol-395/ifinney-final-project/Final_Report.md

 Introduction
 ============

-Manuel A. Fischer et al. published a paper titled *Effects of obesity, energy restriction and neutering on the faecal microbiota of cats* where they performed a broad experiment that looked at the overall differences in microbiota between leans cats that were neutered and intact and neutered obese cats that did and didn’t undergo energy restriction.
+Manuel A. Fischer et al. published a paper titled *Effects of obesity, energy restriction and neutering on the faecal microbiota of cats* where they performed a broad experiment that looked at the overall differences in microbiota between leans cats that were neutered and intact and neutered obese cats before and after undergoing energy restriction.
 The focus of my investigation was to observe the level of diversity using abundance and richness over the different types of neutered cats using the dataset I obtained from this study.
 Looking at these variables for this particular dataset, I hoped to determine exactly which microbial communities caused those differences.
 I hypothesized that there would be distinctive differences in the diversity and abundance in the microbial communities between lean and obese cats.

 Methods
 =======